 Types of IRS Audits

-Most individuals will likely deal with an IRS audit at some point in their lives.
-It may be a simple correspondence audit, or it may be a field visit to your business.
+Many taxpayers will deal with an IRS audit at some point in their lives.
+It may be a simple correspondence audit, or it involve a field visit to your business.
+Regardless of the type of audit, it can be scary and frustrating.

 Correspondence Audit Program

-A correspondence audit is conducted through (you guessed it), correspondence.
+A correspondence audit is conducted complete through correspondence.
 Such audits are for issues that involve records that can easily be submitted by mail.
 Examples of issues that are covered by a correspondence audit include:

 • Dependent Exemptions